Eric Idle

-Eric Idle (born 29 March 1943) is an English actor, comedian, musician and writer.
-Idle was a member of the British surreal comedy group Monty Python and the parody rock band The Rutles, and is the writer of the music and lyrics for the Broadway musical Spamalot (based on Monty Python and the Holy Grail).
+Eric Idle (born 29 March 1943) is an English actor, comedian, songwriter, musician, screenwriter and playwright.
+He was a member of the British comedy group Monty Python and the parody rock band the Rutles.
+Idle studied English at Pembroke College, Cambridge, and joined Cambridge University Footlights.
+He has received a Grammy Award as well as nominations for two Tony Awards.